kubeflow/website/content/en/docs/pipelines/installation/localcluster-deployment.md

      **Note**: `kubectl apply -k` accepts local paths and paths that are formatted as [hashicorp/go-getter URLs](https://github.com/kubernetes-sigs/kustomize/blob/master/examples/remoteBuild.md#url-format).
 While the paths in the preceding commands look like URLs, the paths are not valid URLs.

-     **Note**: Beside the

-1. Get the public URL for the Kubeflow Pipelines UI and use it to access the Kubeflow Pipelines UI:

-     ```
-     kubectl describe configmap inverse-proxy-config -n kubeflow | grep googleusercontent.com
-     ```

 ## Uninstalling Kubeflow Pipelines